serokell/blog-posts/typescript-for-haskellers/article.md

 ```

 The last step will be just the implementation of `interpret`.
-Switching on `expr.type`, we construct our result by running `interpret` on nested expressions and proving resulting types with the proof from this `expr`.
+With a switch statement on `expr.type`, we construct our result by running `interpret` on nested expressions and proving resulting types with the proof from this `expr`.

 ```typescript
 const interpret: <A>(expr: ArithExpr<A>) => A = (expr) => {